 To date, she's worked with children and adults who are autistic, have ADHD, psychosis, schizophrenia, and severe depression.
 She also works with kids who are completely healthy, and has two performances a year for all children who want to participate.
 Adults are also more than welcome.
 It is never too late to learn a new skill!

 The students learn piano, handbells, voice, and how to play individually or in groups.
 She teaches general music and piano primer classes for younger students.
 Also, she teaches vocal sight-reading for choral music.
 For those students who have no interest in reading notes, she has ear training classes and composition classes.
 Deb has a class created for every type of student.
-She has homeschooling programs set up for parents who would like their kids to participate in extra-curricular activities during the day, and therapeutic programs set up for kids who have been permanently removed from school.
 She has classes set up in the early evenings for children who go to school during the day, and Saturday classes are available for families who work and can't get to a class during the work week.

-The end goal for Miss Deb is always the same - teach a child to passionate about music, and they will learn everything they need to in their own time.
+The end goal for Mrs. Deb is always the same - teach a child to passionate about music, and they will learn everything they need to in their own time.
 We are proud to serve the greater Houston, TX area.
-We want so much more than to just teach piano lessons, voice lessons, and music lessons.
+We want so much more than to just teach piano lessons, voice lessons, art lessons, and music lessons.
 Our goal is to help teach life lessons.